Sim Bhullar: Sacramento Kings / Reno Bighorns (2014–2015)

 After going undrafted in the 2014 NBA draft, Bhullar joined the Sacramento Kings for the 2014 NBA Summer League.
 On August 14, 2014, he signed with the Kings, becoming the first player of Indian descent to sign with an NBA team.
 However, he was waived by the Kings on October 19 after appearing in two preseason games.
 On November 2, 2014, he was acquired by the Reno Bighorns of the NBA Development League as an affiliate player of the Kings.
 Bhullar made his D-League debut on December 6 and recorded four points, eight rebounds and six blocks in Reno's 141–140 loss to the Los Angeles D-Fenders.
 On February 22, 2015, he recorded his first career triple-double with 26 points, 17 rebounds and 11 blocked shots against the D-Fenders.

 On April 2, 2015, Bhullar signed a 10-day contract with the Sacramento Kings.
 Five days later, he made history when he checked in the fourth quarter for the final 16.1 seconds of the Kings' 116–111 win over the Minnesota Timberwolves, becoming the first player of Indian descent to play in an NBA game.
 He scored his first two points on April 8 in a 103–91 loss to the Utah Jazz.
 Bhullar was not retained by the Kings following the expiration of his 10-day contract.

 In July 2015, Bhullar re-joined the Kings for the 2015 NBA Summer League.
 After appearing in just one game for the Kings, Bhullar left the team in order to join the Canadian national team for the Pan Am Games.

 Raptors 905 (2015–2016)

 On October 31, 2015, Bhullar was acquired by Raptors 905 of the NBA Development League.
 In 39 games for Raptors 905 in 2015–16, he averaged 9.6 points, 6.9 rebounds, 1.1 assists and 1.3 blocks per game.

 Dacin Tigers (2016–2017)

 On August 26, 2016, Bhullar signed with the Dacin Tigers of the Taiwanese Super Basketball League.

-Guangxi Rhino (2017)
+Guangxi Rhinos (2017)

-On April 27, 2017, Bhullar signed with Guangxi Rhino of the National Basketball League, the second-tier league of China.
+On April 27, 2017, Bhullar signed with Guangxi Rhinos of the National Basketball League, the second-tier league of China.